 What is tuberous sclerosis?

 Skin lesions, epileptic seizures and developmental delay/behavioural problems are the main features of tuberous sclerosis complex.
 However, individuals with the condition may be affected in many different ways and with differing degrees of severity.
-Some patients may have very few or no symptoms at all, whilst others may be severely affected with a multitude of symptoms.
+Some patients may have very few, or no symptoms at all, while others may be severely affected with a multitude of symptoms.

 What causes tuberous sclerosis and who gets it?

-Tuberous sclerosis is a genetic disorder due to mutation in one of two genes:
+Tuberous sclerosis is a genetic disorder due to a mutation in one of two genes:

 - TSC1, which produces a protein called hamartin (10–30% of cases)